Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Pakenham - South West has 84 active public transport stops.
-These are a mix of train and bus stations.
-Six routes serve these stops, collectively providing 1,854 weekly passenger trips.
+Pakenham - South West has 84 active public transport stops offering a mix of train and bus services.
+Six routes serve these stops, facilitating 1,854 weekly passenger trips in total.
+Residents have good transport accessibility, with an average distance of 238 meters to the nearest stop.

 Frequently Asked Questions - Transport